biopragmatics/oquat/docs/unknowns/source/eco.md

 # eco

-## `GOC` (1)
+## `GOC`

+There are 1 usages of `GOC` in `eco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie   |   usages | nodes                                                                                                                |
 |---------|----------|----------------------------------------------------------------------------------------------------------------------|
 | GOC:MAH |        2 | [ECO:0000336](http://purl.obolibrary.org/obo/ECO_0000336), [ECO:0001603](http://purl.obolibrary.org/obo/ECO_0001603) |

-## `NBK` (4)
+## `NBK`

+There are 4 usages of `NBK` in `eco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NBK)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NBK).

 | curie      |   usages | nodes                                                                                                                                                                           |
 |------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|